Discuss Some outdoor shots after FOUR COATS of polish on AllFordMustangs.com, the place for Mustang enthusiasts.

 255/45/18 Pilot Sport A/S Plus

-1988 LX 5.0 - Rebuilt motor, Mild Cam, bbk shorties, O/R Hpipe to flowmaster delta 40s dumped, BBK cold air intake, Mac Under drive pulleys and World class Transmission with sve Short throw 3:55 gears, MSD Ignition system.
+1988 LX 5.0 - Mild Cam, bbk shorties, O/R Hpipe to SLP Loudmouth 1's, BBK cold air intake, Mac Under drive pulleys and World class Transmission with sve Short throw 3:55 gears, MSD Ignition system, HVAC Delete, Rear seat delete, SVE Reverse glow gauges.

 Polishing doesn't leave a coating.
 You aren't putting coats of anything on when you polish, you are removing the clear coat with a very fine abrasive to make it shiny again.
 After a lot of polishes you'd have no clear coat left.